 Law students will work with attorneys on cases related to adult sex assault, adult victims of childhood sex assault, adolescent abuse, elder abuse, LGBTQIA+ hate crimes, stalking, and

 homicide.
 Law students must have completed one full year at an American Bar Association-accredited law school and must be in good standing academically.
-Accepting applicants for the Summer 2020 session
+Applications for the Summer 2020 session are now closed.
+Applications for the Fall 2020 session will open May 1.